Idaho College of Osteopathic Medicine: Campus

 Located in Meridian, Idaho, the three-story, 94,000-square-foot facility cost $34 million, and took Engineered Structures, Inc. (ESI) just thirteen months to build.
 Dekker/Perich/Sabatini, a New Mexico-based architecture firm, did the design.

 ICOM's campus from the front.

 ICOM's campus includes more than 12,000 feet of classroom space, including two lecture halls, each with 250 seats; a clinical simulation center; a 3,500-square-foot medical library; and a 3,479-square-foot osteopathic manipulative medicine (OMM) Lab.
 Additionally, 12 Objective Structured Clinical Examination (OSCE) rooms are located on the second floor.

 This photo shows ICOM's atrium, just after stepping inside the front doors.
 The 16-by-28-foot mural is a version of a life-size painting by John E. Mcclusky.

 ICOM has a 40-year agreement with Idaho State University-Meridian, which is located next to the ICOM campus, for use of its Treasure Valley Anatomy and Physiology Laboratory (TVAPL).
 There, ICOM's first-year and second-year medical students perform whole-body dissections on donated bodies, also known as cadavers.

 Academics

 As a free-standing medical school, ICOM only offers graduate-level training.
 ICOM awards the Doctor of Osteopathic Medicine degree (DO).
 This is a four-year degree with years 1 and 2 consisting of on-campus didactic lectures, small group assignments laboratory and clinical experiences.
 Years 3 and 4 are completed at selected clinical sites.

 ICOM also offers concurrent degrees of DO+MPH and DO+MHA, in collaboration with ISU.

-Research

-Students can pursue research in basic science, medical education, osteopathic principles and practice, and underserved and rural medicine in collaboration with ICOM faculty.
-ICOM's research serves to advance medicine and biomedical scholarship in Idaho, Montana, North Dakota, South Dakota, Wyoming and beyond.
-Areas of focus include: Osteopathic principles and practice; Medical education; Rural and underserved medicine; Obesity, Diabetes, and Cardiometabolic Syndrome; Cellular bioenergetics, free radicals and oxidative stress, muscle biology, cancer, diabetes; Neuroinflammation, gene regulation, cell motility in the central nervous system (CNS), CNS histology; Studies of mosquito gene expression and protein secretion.
-Student research funding is also available for programs.